SikanderBinMukaram/AkazeFeatureExtraction/README.md

 * Live feed from camera using opencv
 * Feature detection on each frame
 * Visualising the keypoints in each frame.
+* Double tap to select keyframe and start matching.
+* Visualising the keypoints:
+  * Green color shows the matched points,
+  * Blue color shows the current frame keypoints.

 <!-- GETTING STARTED -->